 Neither will give in to the other's demands, and neither will give up enough to come to a compromise.
 The resulting exchange in division of assets might end up equal in monetary value, but it's the sentimental value that's being used as a weapon.

-Every time there's a divorce in media, the individuals involved never decide to handle it in a sane, rational manner.
-They always decide to make the couple as petty, vindictive and spiteful as possible, in a "Who Can Hurt The Other The Most?"-style contest.
-It's even worse when there are children in the picture, where even then, the custody battle might have more to do with hurting the ex than deciding what's best for the kids.
+Every time there's a celebrity divorce in media, the individuals involved never handle it in a sane, rational manner.
+They're always as petty, vindictive, and spiteful as possible, in a "Who Can Hurt The Other The Most?"-style contest—especially if one of them is a Gold Digger.
+It's even worse when there are children in the picture, where even then, the Custody Battle might have more to do with hurting the ex than deciding what's best for the kids.

 - In Ball and Chain, Mallory interprets "take what you want and go" fairly liberally.
 Meaning she took Edgar's Bruce Springsteen collection.

 - A Dave Berg MAD cartoon from the 70's uses this as a topic, with a couple bitterly, and physically, fighting in court over every single asset, EXCEPT the Mercedes, which both are fine giving to the other person.
 This is because this was right in the middle of the gas crisis of the 70's during the oil embargo, and fuel for a luxury car like that was like having to buy gallons of liquid gold.

 - On Infinity Train: Knight of the Orange Lily, the thief Gladion meets early in the Toy Brick Car, Robbie Jewell, is on the Train because his parents are divorcing and he can't take it, and he's so desperate to fix it that he tries to use the Toy Brick Car to create a LEGO to take it back home, believing that if he brings back something interesting, his parents won't split up.